FAQ (Frequently Asked Questions)

 Q: Who is the Johnson County Children’s Advocacy Center?

-A: The Johnson County Children’s Advocacy Center (JCCAC) is a 501(c)(3) that has been providing serves for child victims of sexual abuse, severe physical abuse and children witnesses to homicides and other violent crimes since 1996.
-The Johnson County Children’s Advocacy Center is also an accredited member of the National Children’s Alliance, a member of the Children’s Advocacy Centers of TX, and a United Way partner agency.
+A: The Johnson County Children’s Advocacy Center (JCCAC) is a 501(c)(3) that has been providing services for child victims of sexual abuse, severe physical abuse and children witnesses to homicides and other violent crimes since 1996.
+The Johnson County Children’s Advocacy Center is also an accredited member of the National Children’s Alliance and a member of the Children’s Advocacy Centers of TX.
 The JCCAC provides crisis intervention, forensic interviews, medical evaluations/treatment, counseling, play therapy, court accompaniment, and personal advocacy.
 Those counseled include victims, children at-risk and non-perpetrating family members, with agency services provided as long as needed at no cost to the family.

 Q: Who does the Johnson County Children’s Advocacy Center serve?